koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 Possibly this is mostly a neat trick which sometimes works in settings where there's an obvious salient feature which affects decision-making (e.g. presence or absence of cheese).

-But if we may dream for a moment, there's also the chance of...
+If we may dream for a moment, there's also the chance of...

 **The algebraic value-editing conjecture (AVEC).** It's possible to deeply modify a range of alignment-relevant model properties, without retraining the model, via techniques as simple as "run forward passes on prompts which e.g. prompt the model to offer nice- and not-nice completions, and then take a 'niceness vector', and then add the niceness vector to future forward passes."